GodWasaProgrammer/Bulk-Thumbnail-Creator/README.md

 ### TODO

-- Implementing UI in perhaps Blazor
+- Implementing UI in perhaps Blazor / MAUI
 - Known bugs
 - Only calculates on a single face not on the full array of faces actually returned